gjcarneiro/yacron/README.rst

 The above settings tell yacron to retry the job up to 10 times, with the delay between retries defined by an exponential backoff process: initially 1 second, doubling for every retry up to a maximum of 30 seconds.
+A value of -1 for maximumRetries will mean yacron will keep retrying forever, this is mostly useful with a schedfule of "@reboot" to restart a long running process when it has failed.

 If the cron job is expected to fail sometimes, you may wish to report only in the case the cron job ultimately fails after all retries and we give up on it.